botpress/modules/packages/botpress-hitl/README.md

 ## Roadmap

-- Add pause bot itn the UI
+- Add pause bot in the UI
--
+- Implement other types of message to view them in UI (template, buttons, etc.)

 ## Contribution